HKUST-SING/Equipment-SINGLab/Cluster-HKSTP.md

 ## Network Configuration:

 First Ethernet port is connected to MGT switch port 35 with IP address of 172.17.0.1/16.
-Second Ethernet port is connected to public network.
+Second Ethernet port is connected to public network, DHCP.
+Port 22, 80, 1194 should be open.